 Cougars Hold First Scrimmage of Spring

-PULLMAN, Wash. - The Washington State football team held its first scrimmage of the spring season and both sides of the ball displaying positive signs.
+PULLMAN, Wash. – The Washington State football team held its first scrimmage of the 2021 spring schedule, moving indoors to the practice facility due to inclement weather.